Shashwat7012/Zeotap-Assignment/RTWM/README.md

 ---

 ## Thank You
 Thank you for checking out our Real-Time Weather Monitoring System!
-We hope you find it useful and enjoyable.
-Happy coding!
+I hope you find it useful and enjoyable.